paritytech/polkadot-sdk/src/api/chainHead_unstable_storageContinue.md

 **Return value**: *null*

-Resumes a storage fetch started with `chainHead_unstable_storage`.
-If the storage fetch was still in progress, this interrupts it.
-If the storage fetch was already finished, this call has no effect.
+Resumes a storage fetch started with `chainHead_unstable_storage` after it has generated a `waiting-for-continue` event.

 ## Possible errors